RVCC-IDMX/midterm2022-BrianIzaguirre/README.md

 # Brian Izaguirre
-This is for the midterm
+This is for the midterm.